 In the page section entitled Descriptions & Ratings of 7th District Community Service Organizations and Businesses, in Speaking Truth to Power, given my disappointment in, disenchantment with, and disenfranchisement from the Club, you shall find a PDF attachment entitled Update On The Decline of the 7th District Optimist Club and The 2020 7th District Optimist Club with Tough but Fair detailed explanations of the reasons I separated myself from the Club should you desire a more fuller explanation, and another PDF attachment that provides descriptions and ratings of 7th District Community Service Organizations.

-I also include a Critique of the Planned 2019 Blessing of the Fleet citing its pitfalls and shortfalls, and the Comprehensive Review of the 2019 Blessing of the Fleet that chronicled the 2019 Blessing of the Fleet actual shortfalls.
+I also included a Critique of the 2019 Blessing of the Fleet citing its pitfalls and shortfalls, and the Comprehensive Review of the 2019 Blessing of the Fleet that chronicled the 2019 Blessing of the Fleet actual shortfalls.

 I provide these as attachments rather than webpage sections that you may access this information as an option rather than compulsory reading.

 I hesitate to criticize Club leadership no matter how egregious its untoward behavior.
 However, based on rumor and innuendo, I have heard the most outrageous depictions for the reason(s) behind my Club departure including of all things being a member of an ISIS drug cartel.
 Being on the right side of this, acting to protect and defend the Blessing of the Fleet, these false misrepresentations assailing my character require a public response.
 Thus, I am using a small bit of this webpage space to provide my side of the matter to set the record straight.
 In so doing, I hold Club leadership to account for its wrongful and harmful actions against the Blessing of the Fleet, its Chairman, and the Club.
 I also trust this counsel may move the Club towards a reversal of the culture of Club leadership embedded in negativity acting with authoritarian arrogance.